Hindley, Greater Manchester: Landmarks

 Leyland Library and Museum was built in 1886 by Thomas Worthington.
 It is designed in a Free-Elizabethan style and given to the people of Hindley by Nathaniel Eckersley, on the instruction of John Leyland upon his death.

-The Bird I'th Hand public house at the main crossroads in the town and the Lord Nelson Hotel on Bridge Street both have eighteenth-century origins.
+The Bird I'th Hand public house at the main crossroads in the town and the Lord Nelson Hotel on Bridge Street both have 18th-century origins.
 The Lord Nelson is a Grade II listed building.
-The 'Last Orders' public house with its painted red brick, moulded brick eaves cornice and Doric doorcases dates from the nineteenth century.
+The Last Orders pub, built in the 19th century, has painted red brick, a moulded brick eaves cornice and Doric doorcases.

-No.5 Deansgate is a rare surviving example of a modest vernacular cottage dating from the eighteenth century or earlier and illustrates a type once common in Hindley.
+No. 5 Deansgate is a rare surviving example of a modest vernacular cottage dating from the 18th century or earlier and illustrates a type once common in Hindley.

 Borsdane Wood is a place of outstanding natural beauty and in 1986 was declared a Local Nature Reserve.

 Notable families

 John Leyland (1832–1883), a mill owner and benefactor, was born in Mill Lane (Market Street) in 1832 to a family of cloth makers.
 He was a governor of Hindley and Abram Grammar School and published a history, "Memorials of Hindley" in 1873.
 He left his estate to Nathaniel Eckersley and instructed that it should benefit Hindley.
 It paid for extensions to the Grammar School and built the Leyland Public Library, and Leyland Park, on Park Road, Hindley.

 Colonel Nathaniel Eckersley (1779–1837) of Laurel House on Atherton Road had a distinguished military career and served with Duke of Wellington (1769–1852) in Portugal in the Peninsular Wars where he constructed defences for Peniche and led numerous attacks.
 He saw action in the siege of Badajos and led the Engineers at the siege of Fort Piccurina where he was shot, mentioned in dispatches and invalided home.
 Among his trophies of war was a pair of duelling pistols, taken by troopers after the battle of Vittoria, from the carriage of Joseph Bonaparte, the King of Spain.
 He was a guardian of the poor and helped acquire an extension to the graveyard of Hindley Chapel.

 Nathaniel Eckersley (1815–1892) left a legacy as a banker, mill owner, mine owner, J.P., M.P., mayor and magistrate.
 He formed the 21st Lancashire Rifle Volunteers as captain.
 In 1878, he served as High Sheriff of Lancashire.
 He married twice, his first wife died at an early age leaving two daughters.
 His second marriage provided three sons, the youngest lost his life in Burma.